-SECTION V: INSIGNIFICANT ACTIVITIES
+Section V: INSIGNIFICANT ACTIVITIES

-The following types of activities or emissions are deemed insignificant on the basis of size, emission rate, production rate, or activity in accordance with Group A of the Insignificant Activities list found in Regulation 18 and 19 Appendix A. Insignificant activity emission determinations rely upon the information submitted by the permittee in an application dated November 19, 2002, and letters dated November 26, 2002, December 31, 2002, and January 27, 2003.
+The Department deems the following types of activities or emissions as insignificant on the basis of size, emission rate, production rate, or activity in accordance with Group A of the Insignificant Activities list found in Regulation 18 and 19 Appendix A. Insignificant activity emission determinations rely upon the information submitted by the permittee in an application dated November 19, 2002, and letters dated November 26, 2002, December 31, 2002, and January 27, 2003.